-Our Curriculum, Learning and Teaching Policy stands alongside our Mission and Vision Statements and aims to promote effective learning for each child, so that he or she can attain the highest possible standards throughout the curriculum and in their own personal development.
+Our Curriculum, Learning and Teaching Policy stands alongside our School Aims and is intended to promote effective learning for each child, so that they can attain the highest possible standards throughout the curriculum and in their own personal development.
 At Westgate, we are fully committed to equality so that all children and staff are treated fairly and equally, irrespective of age, disability, gender, race or religion.
 In addition, we are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.